rlivingsus/misc/AllBooks.md

 - Cotton, Tom: Sacred Duty
 - Couch, Dick: A Tactical Ethic
 - Courogen, Carrie: Miss May does not exist
-- Crichton, Michael: Sphere; Rising Sun; Andromeda Strain; The Great Train Robbery; Eruption
+- Crichton, Michael: Sphere; Rising Sun; Andromeda Strain; The Great Train Robbery; Eruption; Westworld
 - Cristie, Agatha:  TOMMY & TUPPENCE: 2) Partners in Crime, 3) N or M?, 4) By the Pricking of My Thumbs, 5) Postern of Fate HERCULE POIROT: various
 - Critchley, Emily: One Puzzling Afternoon
 - Cronin, Justin: The Passage